wht0703/TeCNO/README.md

 | path to the images | ground truth class index | video time in frame | video index |

-After that, define new dataset classes by following the structures in `datasets/cholec80.py and datasets/cholec80_feature_extract.py`.
+After that, define new dataset classes by following the structures in `datasets/cataract101.py` and `datasets/cataract101_feature_extract.py`.
 To generate the weights for the loss function, use `utils/tecno/cal_median_frequency_weights.py`.

 ### Stage 3 - Training

 We fine‑tune the CNN‑based feature extractor and then train the MS‑TCN using the extracted features.
-For training, we separate the dataset For training, we split the dataset into training, validation, and test sets with a ratio of 7:1.5:1.5, respectively.
+For training, we split the dataset into training, validation, and test sets with a ratio of 7:1.5:1.5, respectively.
 This is defined in the dataset classes and can be easily adjusted by modifying the corresponding lines.
 #### Train feature extractor